 Gender-based undervaluation – priority awards review

-In April 2025, the Fair Work Commission (FWC) released a provisional decision outlining proposed changes to the Health Professionals and Support Services (HPSS) Award as part of a broader initiative to address gender-based undervaluation of work in key sectors, including health and community services.
+The Fair Work Commission (FWC) has released a provisional decision outlining proposed changes to the Health Professionals and Support Services (HPSS) Award as part of a broader initiative to address gender-based undervaluation of work in key sectors, including health and community services.

 The proposed changes are currently under review and have not yet been finalised.
 They aim to update the classification structure and associated minimum wage rates to more accurately reflect the value, complexity, and qualifications required for professional roles covered by the award, including physiotherapists.
 The FWC has indicated several intended outcomes through its provisional recommendations: